RyanSR71/waveform_uncertainty/docs/source/prior/dphi_prior.rst

    if not given, the means of the dphi distributions are set to zero
 prior: bilby.core.prior.PriorDict, optional, (None) bilby prior object; if given, dphi priors will be added to this dictionary
-geometrized: bool, optional, (True) if True, will return dimensionless frequency nodes; if False, standard frequency nodes (Hz)
+dimensionless: bool, optional, (True) if True, will return dimensionless frequency nodes; if False, standard frequency nodes (Hz)
 xi_low: float, optional, (0.018)
-   if geometrized is True; lower bound on the dimensionless frequency band
+   if dimensionless is True; lower bound on the dimensionless frequency band
 xi_high: float, optional, (1/pi, 0.318...)
-   if geometrized is True; upper bound on the dimensionless frequency band
+   if dimensionless is True; upper bound on the dimensionless frequency band
 f_low: float, optional, (20.0 Hz)
-   if geometrized is False; lower bound on the standard frequency band
+   if dimensionless is False; lower bound on the standard frequency band
 f_high: float, optional, (1024.0 Hz)
-   if geometrized is False; upper bound on the standard frequency band
+   if dimensionless is False; upper bound on the standard frequency band

 Returns:
 --------